Kansas City Blues (1885–1901): 1900 American League

-In 1900, the Kansas City Blues franchise remained as the Western League evolved to become the American League under Ban Johnson.
-The American League played the 1900 season as a Class A level minor league.
-A new Western League played in 1900 without a Kansas City franchise.
-The Blues finished 5th in the American League standings, remaining under manager Jim Manning.
-With a 69–70 record, the Blues finished 15.0 games behind the 1st place Chicago White Stockings.
-The Milwaukee Brewers, Indianapolis Hoosiers and Detroit Tigers finished in 2nd through 4th place.
+In 1900, the Blues franchise remained as the Western League evolved to become the American League under the direction of league president Ban Johnson.
+The American League played the season as a Class A level minor league.
+A newly formed Western League played in 1900 without a Kansas City franchise.
+The Blues placed fifth in the American League standings, remaining under manager Manning.
+With a 69–70 record, the Blues finished 15 games behind first place Chicago White Stockings.
+The Milwaukee Brewers, Indianapolis Hoosiers and Detroit Tigers finished in second through fourth place.
 Kansas City finished ahead of the Cleveland Lake Shores, Buffalo Bisons and Minneapolis Millers in the final 1900 American League standings.